jpc-hpe/my_nvim_config/NOTES.md

 - almost standard regex, but with things escaped.
 - `\c` or `\C` at the beginning of search pattern to ignore/use case ignoring the ignorecase and smartcase settings
 - `/pattern/2` to land 2 lines after the search
-- `/pattern/e` to land at the end instead of athe beginning
+- `/pattern/e` to land at the end instead of at the beginning
 - `/pattern/e+3` to land 3 chars after the end.
 Also negative values
 - `/pattern/b-5` to land 5 chars before the start.
 Also positive values values
 - `*` for 0 or more